picodebr/learnbot-simulator-protocol/README.md

 | 704  | Invalid access     |
 | 705  | Access expired     |

+If there is no error, the simulation error code is 0.

 ## Events

 Events are managed by the [Physical Simulator](#physical-simulator) and upon changes a message in the [state message](#state-message) or [event message](#event-message) format is sent to the [Logical Simulator](#logical-simulator).